Shop Subscribe

 Drawing Hands 101

-Take a look at your flat hand and note:
+Take a look at your flat hand and note the following:

-1. The length of the fingers is roughly equal to the length of the palm/back of hand.
+1. The length of the fingers is roughly equal to the length of the palm or back of the hand.

 2. The middle finger is the highest and forms the top of an arc comprised of the other fingers.
 All three sets of knuckles and joints follow the same arc.